amroc pro

 Documentation

-Before you start using amroc or amroc pro, you should first understand a bit about standing waves in rooms, how they depend on the rooms' size and how they affect acoustics.
-Read my article about room modes first to get an introduction into those topics.
+Before using amroc or amroc pro, it is helpful to understand standing waves, how they depend on room size, and how they affect acoustics.
+Read my article about room modes for an introduction to these topics.

-In general amroc and amroc pro are both "online room mode calculators".
-So they try to help you understand, visualize, learn or teach, standing waves in rooms (= room modes).
+Both amroc and amroc pro are online room mode calculators designed to help you understand, visualize, and analyze standing waves (room modes).

-• amroc is doing this for free and very fast in your browser but only for rectangular rooms
+• amroc is free and calculates modes quickly in your browser, but is limited to rectangular rooms.

-With amroc and amroc pro you can play around with those two factors and see how they affect the appearance of modes.
-You can for example
+With amroc and amroc pro, you can experiment with these factors to see how they affect mode distribution.
+For example, you can:

 Examples